This work is licensed under a Creative Commons Attribution 2.0 Generic License

 The Foundation for the National Institutes of Health procures funding and manages alliances with public and private institutions in support of the mission of the National Institutes of Health (NIH), the premier medical research agency.
 The Foundation, also known as the FNIH, works with its partners to accelerate biomedical research and strategies to fight against diseases in the United States and across the world.
 The FNIH organizes and administers research programs; supports education and training of new researchers; organizes educational events and symposia; and administers a series of funds supporting a wide range of health challenges.

-The Foundation for NIH was established by Congress¹ in 1990 as a 501(c)(3) public charity.
-We began our work in 1996 to facilitate groundbreaking research at the National Institutes of Health and worldwide.
-As an independent non-profit organization, we accomplish this by raising private funds and creating public-private partnerships to support the mission of the National Institutes of Health (NIH): conducting scientific research…to extend healthy life and to reduce the burdens of illness and disability.
+The FNIH was established by Congress in 1990 as a not-for-profit 501(c)(3) charitable organization.
+The Foundation began its work in 1996 to facilitate groundbreaking research at the NIH and worldwide.
+As an independent organization, it raises private funds and creates public private partnerships to support the mission of the NIH—making important discoveries that improve health and save lives.